mikoSL/machineLearning_exercises/README.md

 * e.g. check the importance of each attribute

 ### 8. Evaluate on test set
 ## (NOT tweak hyperparameter to make the number look good on test set!
-The improvement is unlikely to generalize to new new data.)
+The improvement is unlikely to generalize to new data.)

 ### 9. Launch project
 * plug production input dat to system